zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/LevelDB.md

 write 26MB.
 Assuming a disk IO rate of 100MB/s, the worst compaction cost will be approximately 0.5 second.

-If we throttle the background writing to a resonably slow rate, for instance 10% of the full 100MB/s speed, a compaction may take up to 5 seconds.
+If we throttle the background writing to a reasonably slow rate, for instance 10% of the full 100MB/s speed, a compaction may take up to 5 seconds.
 If the user is writing at 10MB/s, LevelDB might build up lots of level-0 files (~50 to hold the 5*10MB).
-This may signficantly increase the cost of reads due to the overhead of merging more files together on every read.
+This may significantly increase the cost of reads due to the overhead of merging more files together on every read.

 ### Compaction